© Jesse Hodges

 Event Details

-First Wednesday Bird Walk has resumed at the Denman Wildlife Area.
-Walks begin at 8:30 am and end before noon.
-Jim Hostick is the leader.
-The gate will be open
+First Wednesday Bird Walk Join RVAS for our monthly outing to Denman Wildlife Area.
+Walks begin at 8:30 am and end before noon, and are led by Jim Hostick.
+The gate

 Event Details